Nacsez/Visualizationizer/ProductionNotes.md

+5-27-24

+Created Installation media and uninstaller with InnoSetup.
+Created several SVGs as well as a test logo which can be loaded in and used with the program.

+Features to add before release:
+-Design and Add Logo and Icon for Program
+-Create Logic to autoload SVG file on startup from "Content" folder -Create SVG file to load on startup which servers as Tutorial -Enable pressing the H key to bring up an overlay which has some symbols and words which describe what each button or section does
+-Create Font??
+Pick a font to use if I don't

+Planned things to do outside of the software:
+-Create Physical Media for Release Promo
+-Create SVG Pack for SPRY standardize SVGs that come with program -Create Final Installation Media
+  -TEST THIS OUT A COUPLE PLACES
+-Create instructional video
+-Create website
+-Create demonstration video
+-Create Screenshots for Publication

+5-25-24

+Memory leak is fixed.
+Added new colors up to 33 total including grey shades and changed the location of the colors to be more intuitive.
+Increased the side of sidebar slightly and plan to reorganize buttons just a bit before final release.
+Figured out that the viewspace limit for SVG input file is 1000 by 1000 pixels and it works reliably at 1:1 scaling.
+Might be able to get better resolution by messing with scaling of input files but it works well enough right now.
+I plan on making several SVG files and templates to accompany the program on installation.

+Next step to get the SVG file to react with input sound and install a slider to control it size.
+I also want to add logic to move the SVG file when you click and drag it.

 5-22-24 20 hours later

 Found memory leak after doing some extended session testing in the radial mode.
 Added MIT license file to repository.
 Reorganized prouduction notes and README.